 You can easily remember this because your kidneys look like a hook; so that’s HUC (pronounced as “hook”).

 Hydrogen ions are acidic.
-Therefore, with clients who have renal failure, they will be experiencing metabolic acidosis because the kidneys have increased hydrogen ions.
+Therefore, patients with renal failure will experience metabolic acidosis because the kidneys have increased hydrogen ions.

-Urea is the by-product or waste product of ammonia that is detoxified into the liver, then goes into a portion of the portal vein and is finally sent to the kidneys for filtering.
-Once filtered, urea is excreted out of the body in the form of urine.
-BUN (blood urea nitrogen) technically means the amount of urea concentration in the blood.
+Urea is the by-product or waste product of ammonia that is detoxified into the liver, then goes into a portion of the portal vein, and is finally sent to the kidneys for filtering.
+Once filtered, urea is excreted out of the body as urine.
+BUN (blood urea nitrogen) technically means the urea concentration in the blood.

 Creatinine is the by-product of muscle breakdown.
-Creatinine is filtered by the kidneys and is also passed out from the body as urine.
+The kidneys filter creatinine, and is also passed out from the body as urine.

 Kidneys filter out creatinine and BUN; this is evident in a metabolic panel.
-What we want to see in our metabolic panel for creatinine and BUN is a good ratio.
+We want to see a good ratio in our metabolic panel for creatinine and BUN.
 This means that normal laboratory values should show as:

 - Creatinine – 0.7 to 1.2 mg

 Acute Renal Failure Labs